ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 A Task `Listener` can be used to create a service listener, which will be triggered at specified times.

-Below are the two types of configurations that an be used to configure a Task Listener, either as a timer or as an appointment.
+Below are the two types of configurations that can be used to configure a Task Listener, either as a timer or as an appointment.

 - `TimerConfiguration`
 - `AppointmentConfiguration`